Making the most of the theme editor

 • from a theme file

 You can select the items to import.
-If you do not check "with data", images and values won't be imported.
-So you generally always want "with data".
+If you don't check "with data", images and values won't be imported.
+So you generally always want to enable "with data."

-Once you've picked the items to import, you can press "import data", and then "close" (You will get a warning that some items are selected, it's fine).
+Once you've picked the items to import, click "Import Data", and then "Close."
+You'll get a warning that some items are selected; it's fine.

 Creating your own variations

-Most games have several types of a same element.
-For example, the "confirm" and "cancel" button often look different.
-There's support for that!
+Most games have several types of the same element.
+For example, the "confirm" and "cancel" buttons often look different.
+The theme system supports that!
 You can create a custom element:

 Press Add Type.
 Once it's added, you can decide what this element extends from.
-To make it extend, say, a Button, press the Select the varation base type, and pick the base type:
+To make it extend, say, a Button, press the Select the variation base type, and pick the base type:

 You can also write the base type yourself: